martyput/MDP_book/README.md

-This folder contains the latest drafts of selected chapters of the forthcoming book "Introduction to Markov Decision Processes" by Martin Puterman and Tim Chan.
-They are in varying degrees of completeness.
+This folder contains several chapters of our forthcoming book "Markov Decision Processes and Reinforcement Learning" by Martin Puterman and Tim Chan.
+The book is now in production.
 Please share any comments on material or typos with the authors ASAP.

 # Book Objective

 The intent of the book is to provide a rigorous yet accessible foundation to Markov decision processes (MDPs) and reinforcement learning (RL) by focussing on finite state and action models.
 The book is divided into three parts: Preliminaries, Classical Models, Reinforcement Learning.
-It is not intended to cover all the latest work on RL but to provide a sufficient foundation for the reader to jump into current research.
+It is not intended to cover all the latest work on RL but to provide a solid foundation for the reader to jump into current research.
 The book also contains a chapter on partially observed MDPs (POMDPs) but will not cover continuous time models which at this time do not appear to be a major research focus.

 # Requisite Background